minikikplBLAAA/Win95inpython/README.md

 - Icons are generated dynamically; no external icon files are required.
 - Sound effects require pygame mixer to be initialized properly.
 - The app is designed for Windows but may run on other platforms with PyQt5 support.
+- The Pomidor game is integrated as an app within the simulator, running inside the simulator window.

 ## License